Qabel/qabel.github.io/Qabel-Protocol-Storage.md

 * URL Scheme: http[s]?://[:SERVER:][:PREFIX:]/[:PUBLIC:]/[:CHUNKNAME:]
 * Required HTTP header field: `X-Qabel-Token` containing the secret token

-This method requires autorization through the token which is returned by the request described in "Create a new Qabel Storage Volume".
+This method requires authorization through the token which is returned by the request described in "Create a new Qabel Storage Volume".
 The token has to be submitted within the HTTP header. https is strongly encouraged (most servers should not accept http here anyway.)

-The body of the http request will be safed to the chunkname and can later be accessed via a get request under this URL (see below).
+The body of the http request will be saved to the chunkname and can later be accessed via a get request under this URL (see below).

 #### Return values